Dental Health Week 2020 will take place from August 3rd to August 9th, and this year’s theme is “How Much Sugar Is Hiding In Your Trolley?”

-- Brushing at least two times every day with a fluoride-containing toothpaste.
+Brushing at least two times a day with a fluoride-containing toothpaste.

-- Visiting the dentist regularly for check-ups and preventive care.
+Visiting your Campbelltown dentist regularly for dental check-ups and preventive care.

-The main focus of this year’s campaign is on the dangers sugar does to one’s oral health, aiming to help Australians to ‘get sugar savvy’.
+The main focus of this year’s campaign is on the dangers sugar may inflict into one’s oral health, aiming to help Australians to ‘get sugar savvy’.

 This includes recommended daily sugar consumption levels, advice on checking food labels, and spells out the effect sugar has on our teeth.